flexrobotics/.github/profile/README.md

 ## Building

-Roboflex currently uses cmake to build.
+* In python, roboflex is very simple to install and use.
+In c++, Roboflex currently uses cmake to build.
 Yeah, it's a mess.
 Open to ideas